fauzanalghifary/notes/ai/ai-engineering.md

     - the actual value of a previous token, as learned by the model.
     - Each value vector is like the page’s content.
 - The attention mechanism computes how much attention to give an input token by performing a dot product between the query vector and its key vector.
 A high score means that the model will use more of that page’s content (its value vector) when generating the book’s summary.
+  - Because each previous token has a corresponding key and value vector, the longer the sequence, the more key and value vectors need to be computed and stored.
+This is one reason why it’s so hard to extend context length for transformer models.
+- in general, each transformer block contains the attention module and the MLP (multi-layer perceptron) module:
+  -Attention module: Each attention module consists of four weight matrices: query, key, value, and output projection.
+  - MLP module
+- Note that while the increased context length impacts the model’s memory footprint, it doesn’t impact the model’s total number of parameters.
+- Modeling long sequences remains a core challenge in developing LLMs.

+Model Size

+- In general, increasing a model’s parameters increases its capacity to learn, resulting in better models.
+- The number of parameters helps us estimate the compute resources needed to train and run this model.
+- A larger model can also underperform a smaller model if it’s not trained on enough data.
+- When discussing model size, it’s important to consider the size of the data it was trained on.
+For most models, dataset sizes are measured by the number of training samples
+- A better measurement is the number of tokens in the dataset.
+- As of this writing, LLMs are trained using datasets in the order of trillions of tokens.
+- The number of tokens in a model’s dataset isn’t the same as its number of training tokens.
+The number of training tokens measures the tokens that the model is trained on.
+If a dataset contains 1 trillion tokens and a model is trained on that dataset for two epochs—an epoch is a pass through the dataset—the number of training tokens is 2 trillion.
+- While this section focuses on the scale of data, quantity isn’t the only thing that matters.
+Data quality and data diversity matter, too.
+Quantity, quality, and diversity are the three golden goals for training data
+- What’s considered good utilization depends on the model, the workload, and the hardware.
+Generally, if you can get half the advertised performance, 50% utilization, you’re doing okay.
+Anything above 70% utilization is considered great.